 BIMSTEC leaders invited for Modi's swearing-in

 New Delhi, May 27: Prime Minister Narendra Modi's swearing-in ceremony on Thursday would be attended by leaders from the BIMSTEC member states.
-Government of India has invited the leaders of the BIMSTEC Member States for the Swearing-in ceremony on May 30, MEA statement said.
+Government of India has invited the leaders of the BIMSTEC Member States for the Swearing-in ceremony on May 30, the MEA statement said.

 MEA said this is in line with Government's focus on its 'Neighbourhood First' policy.